AdobeDocs/dynamic-media-classic.en/help/using/psd-files.md

     * **[!UICONTROL Custom From]** > **[!UICONTROL To]**: Opens menus so you can choose a Convert From and Convert To color space.
 You can choose a standard Photoshop color space or a color space you uploaded to Adobe Dynamic Media Classic.
 See [ICC profiles](/help/using/icc-profiles.md).

-* **Photoshop Options**
+* **Adobe Photoshop Options**

-    * **[!UICONTROL Maintain Layers]**: Rips the layers in the PSD, if any, into individual assets.
+    * **[!UICONTROL Maintain Layers]**: Separates the layers in the PSD, if any, into individual assets.
 The asset layers remain associated with the PSD.
 You can view them by opening the PSD file in Detail View and selecting the layer panel.
 See Viewing and editing layers in a PSD file.

     * **[!UICONTROL Create Template]**: Creates a template from the layers in the PSD file.